-A chain-of-thought isn’t just text.
-It has a shape — claims that support other claims, corrections that reference earlier mistakes, tangents that branch off and may or may not come back.
-That shape matters.
-When reasoning works, it’s because the shape holds.
-When it fails, something in the structure went wrong.
+A chain-of-thought trace is not only a sequence of sentences.
+It has a shape: claims that support other claims, corrections that refer backward, tangents that branch away, and conclusions that may or may not reconnect to their premises.
+When reasoning works, the shape tends to hold.
+When it fails, something in the structure often breaks before the final answer does.

 The pipeline has four stages.